 How to Make Vegan Spaghetti Pie

-The most complicated part of this recipe is boiling pasta.
-The rest is made easy thanks to Yves Veggie Ground Soy Crumbles, a vegan ground round crumble that has everything you’d want from ground beef, except for the bad stuff, like cholesterol.
+The most complicated part of this recipe is boiling the pasta.
+The rest is made easy thanks to veggie crumbles, a vegan ground round crumble that has everything you’d want from ground beef.
+Well, except for the bad stuff, like cholesterol.
 In fact, all of Yves ground products are meat free, low in fat, and cholesterol free.

 Once you cook the pasta, the next step is to make the faux ricotta cheese by combining silken tofu and a few other ingredients in a food processor.
 Then you layer everything mile-high in a pie pan, add some vegan cheese on top and bake until that cheese is nice and melty.

 The next thing you know, you’ll be sitting down to a slice of delicious Vegan Spaghetti Pie.
 I like to serve this with a side salad and steamed broccoli.
 It’s a nutritious, delicious, easy-to-make dinner!

 The pasta with the dairy-free ricotta is nice and creamy, while the red sauce with veggie crumbles has a nice meaty flavor and texture to it.
 Of course, I had to add a little spinach to the mix for added flavor, color, and nutrition.

 I also sprinkled the top with fresh basil.
 That’s because we’ve got the herb garden back in action and there’s nothing like the flavor of fresh basil, especially when you’ve gone and picked it from your own garden.
 Makes me happy every time!